KRShea/KRShea.github.io/_posts/2024-03-23-fundamentals-dataviz_review.md

 Dr. Wilke suggests an alternative projection showing Alaska at its true size.

-Maybe I'm biased because again no Puerto Rico, but I am not a fan of the good version.
+Maybe I'm biased because again, no Puerto Rico, but I am not a fan of the good version.
 Alaska <i>is</i> too small in the usual Albers projection, but there isn't much going on in 90% of the state.
 As someone recently reminded me, data visualization often requires making trade-offs.
 In some cases I'm willing to make the sacrifice of having an unrealistically small Alaska to have a better layout on my canvas.